Deuchar, Queensland: Geography

-The Southern railway enters the suburb from the north (Hendon) and exits to the south (Massie).
+The Southern railway line enters the suburb from the north (Hendon) and exits to the south (Massie).
 The Warwick Allora Road also enters the locality from the north (Hendon, but to the east of the railway) and exits to the south (Massie, adjacent to the railway).

 The land use is a mix of grazing on native vegetation and crop growing.
 The crops are mostly grown in the east of the locality.

 History

 The locality is named after pioneer stock breeder John Deuchar who leased the Canal Creek pastoral run, managed the Rosenthal run, and was co-owner of Glengallan run from 1855 to 1870.

 Deuchar Provisional School opened on 14 March 1904.
-On 1 January 1909 it became Deuchar State School.
-It was closed in 1921 due to low student number, but reopened in 1924.
+On 1 January 1909, it became Deuchar State School.
+It was closed in 1921 due to low student numbers, but reopened in 1924.
 It closed permanently on 11 August 1967.
+It was at 98 Millar Lane, on the south-east corner of Deuchar Bony Mountain Road, now within the neighbouring locality of Massie (28.11510°S 151.94239°E).